lauras521/electionAnalysis/README.md

      * 369,711 were cast in this election
 * Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
      * 3 counties participated in this election.
 Denver County had 306,055 votes which made up 83% of the vote.
 Jefferson County had 38,555 votes (10%) and Arapahoe County had 24,801 votes (7%).
-     * These numbers were determined using a for loop and an if statement to fill a dictionary with data and then extract it out.
-You can see this in Rows 43 to 46 of the code linked in the Reference section.
 * Which county had the largest number of votes?
      * Denver County had the largest number of votes.
 * Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.